Ruth Budd: Early life and education

 Ruth Budd was born in Winnipeg to Jack Ross (born in Ukraine) and Olive (née Barrett, born in Winnipeg.
 Her father was a professional photographer and retoucher.
 Ruth spent 1 year at the British Columbia School of Pharmacy and Science, at the Toronto Conservatory of Music and at the Faculty of Music at the University of Toronto.
 She played violin at school level, and took mandolin lessons with the Ukrainian community in Winnipeg.
+Ruth's father was an accomplished photographer and retoucher, and both parents valued music.
+Her family was poor, and the Ukrainian Labour temple offered free mandolin lessons.
 This was an interest that she returned to later in life.
+Ruth also took acrobatics as a child and performed in Winnipeg's vaudeville.

 Career

 Budd played double bass with the Vancouver Symphony Orchestra from 1944 to 1946.
 She joined the Toronto Symphony Orchestra in 1947, becoming Canada's first professional female bassist.

 Symphony Six

 In November 1951 the Toronto Symphony Orchestra was invited to participate in the "Major Symphony Series" in Detroit, its first appearance in the United States, alongside major US orchestras from Boston, Chicago, Cleveland, and Philadelphia.
 In keeping with US immigration laws, the orchestra submitted its list of members for clearance.
 Seven musicians were not given clearance; this was later pared down to six: Budd, Dirk Keetbaas, William Kuinka, Abe Mannheim, John Moskalyk, and Steven Staryk (later known as the Symphony Six), who were denied access to the United States under suspicion of leftist activities.
 The performers had associated openly with communist or communist front organizations in the vein of artistic collaboration, but denied the charges of political involvement.
 Budd later said in an interview that she had been a member of a left-wing youth group.
+Ruth told the story that she overheard people talking about her, "She must be a communist...she reads a lot!"
 At the end of the season the orchestra did not renew its contracts with these musicians.
-This created a controversy in Canada.
+This created a controversy in Canada, partly due to the orchestra management not supporting their artists.